• Skip to primary navigation

-I grew up in Northern Ireland, right in the very, very north end of it there, where it’s absolutely cold.
-This was me running around in the back garden mid-summer.
+I grew in Northern Ireland, right up in the very, very north of it there, where it’s absolutely freezing cold.
+This was running around in the back garden mid-summer.

 (Laughter)

-I couldn’t pick a career.
-In Ireland the choice is the military, but to be honest it kind of sucks.
+I couldn’t a career.
+In Ireland the obvious choice is the military, but to honest it actually kind of sucks.

 (Laughter)

-My mother wanted me to a dentist.
-But the problem was that people kept blowing everything up.
-So I went to school in Belfast, which was where all the action happened.
-And this was a common sight.
-The school I went to was pretty boring.
-They forced us to learn things Latin.
-The school teachers weren’t having much fun, the sports very dirty or very painful.
-So I cleverly chose rowing, I got very good at.
+My mother me to be a dentist.
+But the problem was that people kept everything up.
+So I actually went to school in Belfast, which was all the action happened.
+And this was a pretty common sight.
+The school I went to pretty boring.
+They forced us to learn things like Latin.
+The teachers weren’t having much fun, the sports were very dirty or painful.
+So I cleverly chose rowing, which I got good at.

-And I was actually for my school here until this fateful day, and I flipped over in front of the entire school.
-And that was the post right there.
+And I was actually rowing for my school here this fateful day, and I flipped over right in of the entire school.
+And that was the finishing post right there.

 (Laughter)

-So this was extremely embarrassing. our school at that time got a grant from the government, and they got incredible computer — the research machine 3DZ — and they left the programming manuals lying around.
-And so like myself with nothing to do, we would learn how program it.
-Also around this time, at home, this was the computer people were buying.
-It was called the Sinclair ZX80.
-This a 1K computer, and you’d buy your programs on cassette tape.
+So this was embarrassing.
+But our school at that time got a grant from government, and they got an incredible computer — the machine 3DZ — and they left the programming manuals lying around.
+And so students like with nothing to do, we would learn how to it.
+Also around this time, at home, this was the computer that people were buying.
+It called the Sinclair ZX80.
+This was a 1K computer, you’d buy your programs on cassette tape.

-Actually I’m just going pause for one second, because I heard that there’s a to speak here at TED — you had to have picture of yourself from the old days with big hair.
-I brought a picture with big hair.
+Actually I’m just going to pause one second, because I heard that there’s a prerequisite to speak here at TED — you had to a picture of yourself from the old days with big hair.
+So I a picture with big hair.

 (Laughter).

-I want to get that out of the way.
-So after the Sinclair ZX80 came along the very named Sinclair ZX81.
+I just want to get out of the way.
+So after the Sinclair ZX80 came along very cleverly named Sinclair ZX81.

 (Laughter)

-And — you see the at the bottom?
+And — you see the picture the bottom?
 There’s a picture of a guy doing with his son.
-That’s what they thought they had it for.
-The reality is we got the programming and we started making games for it.
-We were programming BASIC, which is a pretty awful language for games, so we ended up learning Assembly language we could really take control of the hardware.
-This is guy that invented it, Sir Clive Sinclair, and he’s showing his machine.
-You had same thing in America, it was called the Timex Sinclair1000.
+That’s what they thought they had built for.
+The reality is we got the programming manual and started making games for it.
+We were programming in BASIC, is a pretty awful language for games, so we up learning Assembly language so we could really take control the hardware.
+This is the guy that invented it, Clive Sinclair, and he’s showing his machine.
+You had this same thing in America, it was called Timex Sinclair1000.

-To a game in those days you had to have an imagination to believe that were really playing “Battlestar Galactica.”
+To play a game in those days had to have an imagination to believe that you really playing “Battlestar Galactica.”
 The graphics were just horrible.
 You had to have an even better to play this game, “Death Rider.”
-But of course the couldn’t help themselves.
-They started making their own video games. is one of my favorite ones here, where they have rabbit breeding, so males choose lucky rabbit.
+But of course the scientists couldn’t help themselves.
+They making their own video games.
+This is one of my favorite ones here, where they have breeding, so males choose the lucky rabbit.

 It was around this time we went from 1K to 16K, was quite the leap.
 And if you’re wondering how 16K is, this eBay logo here is 16K.
-And in that amount of memory someone a full flight simulation program.
-And that’s what it looked like. spent ages flying this flight simulator, and I honestly I could fly airplanes by the end of it.
+And that amount of memory someone programmed a full flight simulation program.
+And that’s what it looked like. spent ages flying this flight simulator, and I honestly believed I could airplanes by the end of it.

-Here’s Sinclair now launching his color computer.
-He’s recognized as being father of video games in Europe.
-He’s a multi-millionaire, and think that’s why he’s smiling in this photograph.
+Here’s Clive Sinclair now launching his computer.
+He’s recognized as being the father of video games Europe.
+He’s a multi-millionaire, and I think that’s why he’s in this photograph.

-So I went on for the 20 years or so making a lot of different games.
-Some of the highlights were things “The Terminator,” “Aladdin,” the “Teenage Mutant Hero Turtles.”
-Because I from the United Kingdom, they thought the word ninja was little too mean for children, so they decided to call it hero instead.
-I personally preferred Spanish version, which was “Tortugas Ninja.”
+So I went on for the next 20 or so making a lot of different games.
+Some the highlights were things like “The Terminator,” “Aladdin,” the “Teenage Mutant Hero Turtles.”
+I was from the United Kingdom, they thought the ninja was a little too mean for children, so they decided call it hero instead.
+I personally preferred the Spanish version, which “Tortugas Ninja.”
 That was much better.

 (Laughter)

-Then the last game did was based on trying to get the video industry and Hollywood to actually work together on something — instead licensing from each other, to actually work.
+Then the game I did was based on trying to get video game industry and Hollywood to actually work together something — instead of licensing from each other, to actually work.

-Now, Chris ask me to bring some statistics with me, so I’ve done that.
-The video game industry in 2005 became 29 billion dollar business.
-It grows every year.
-Last was the biggest year.
-By 2008, we’re going to kick the butt of music industry.
-By 2010, we’re going to hit 42 billion.
-43 percent gamers are female.
-So there’s a lot more female gamers than people are aware.
+Now, Chris did me to bring some statistics with me, so I’ve done that.
+The game industry in 2005 became a 29 billion dollar business. grows every year.
+Last year was the biggest year.
+2008, we’re going to kick the butt of the music industry.
+2010, we’re going to hit 42 billion.
+43 percent of gamers female.
+So there’s a lot more female gamers than are really aware.

 The average age of gamers?
-Well, obviously it’s children, right?
+Well, it’s for children, right?
 Well, no, actually it’s 30 years old.
 And interestingly, people who buy the most games are 37.
-So 37 is our audience.
+So 37 our target audience.
 All video games are violent.
 Of course the newspapers to beat on this.
-But 83 percent of games don’t have any mature content whatsoever, so it’s not true.
+But 83 percent of games don’t have any content whatsoever, so it’s just not true.

 Online gaming statistics.
-I brought some stuff on “World Warcraft.”
+I some stuff on “World of Warcraft.”
 It’s 5.5 million players.
-It makes about 80 million bucks a month in subscriptions.
-It costs 50 just to install it on your computer, making the publisher another 275 million.
-The game costs about 80 million dollars to make, so it pays for itself in about a month.
-A in a game called “Project Entropia” actually bought his own island for 26,500 dollars.
-You have to remember this is not a real island.
-He didn’t actually anything, just some data.
+It makes about 80 million bucks month in subscriptions.
+It costs 50 bucks just to install it on your computer, making the publisher about 275 million.
+The game costs about 80 million dollars to make, so basically it for itself in about a month.
+A player in a game “Project Entropia” actually bought his own island for 26,500 dollars.
+You have to remember that this is not real island.
+He didn’t actually buy anything, just some data.
 But he got great terms on it.
-This purchase mining and hunting rights, ownership of all land on the island, and a with no furniture included.
+This purchase mining and hunting rights, ownership of all land on the island, and a castle no furniture included.

 (Laughter)

-This market is now estimated over 800 million dollars annually.
-And what’s interesting about it is the market was created by the gamers themselves.
-They found clever ways trade items and to sell their accounts to each so that they could make money while they were their games.
-I dove onto eBay a couple of days ago to see what was gong on, typed in World of Warcraft, got 6,000 items. liked this one the best: a level 60 Warlock with lots of epics 174,000 dollars.
+This market is now estimated at over 800 dollars annually.
+And what’s interesting about it is the market was actually created the gamers themselves.
+They found clever ways to trade items and sell their accounts to each other so that they make money while they were playing their games.
+I dove onto a couple of days ago just to see what gong on, typed in World of Warcraft, got 6,000 items.
+I liked one the best: a level 60 Warlock with lots of for 174,000 dollars.
 It’s like that guy obviously had some pain making it.

-So as far as popularity of games, what do you think these are doing here?
-It turns out they’re actually in Hollywood Bowl in Los Angeles listening to L.A.
+So as far as popularity of games, what do think these people are doing here?
+It turns out they’re actually in Hollywood in Los Angeles listening to the L.A.
 Philharmonic playing video game music.
-That’s what the show looks like.
-You expect it to be cheesy, but it’s not.
-It’s very, very and a very beautiful concert.
-And the people that there absolutely loved it.
+That’s what show looks like.
+You would expect it to be cheesy, it’s not.
+It’s very, very epic and a very beautiful concert.
+And people that went there absolutely loved it.

 What do you think these people are doing?
-They’re actually bringing computers so they can play games against each other.
-And this happening in every city around the world.
-This is happening in your cities too, you’re probably just not aware of it.
+They’re actually their computers so they can play games against each other.
+And this is in every city around the world.
+This is happening in your local cities too, you’re probably just aware of it.

-Now, Chris told that you had a timeline video a few years ago here just to how video game graphics have been improving.
-I wanted to update that video and give you a new at it.
-But what I want you to do is try to understand it.
-We’re on this curve, and the graphics getting so ridiculously better.
-And I’m going to show up to maybe 2007.
-But I want you to and think about what games could look like 10 from now.
+Now, Chris told me that you had timeline video a few years ago here just to how video game graphics have been improving.
+I wanted update that video and give you a new look at it.
+But what I want you to do to try to understand it.
+We’re on this curve, and the are getting so ridiculously better.
+And I’m going to you up to maybe 2007.
+But I want you to try think about what games could look like 10 years now.
 So we’re going to start that video.

-Video: human history people have played games.
-As man’s intellect technology have evolved so too have the games he plays.
+Video: Throughout human history people have games.
+As man’s intellect and technology have evolved so too the games he plays.

 (Music)